lxc/incus/doc/installing.md

 ### From source: Build a release

-The Incus release tarballs bundle a complete dependency tree as well as a local copy of `libraft` and `libdqlite` for Incus's database setup.
+The Incus release tarballs bundle a complete dependency tree as well as a local copy of `libraft` and `libcowsql` for Incus's database setup.

 ```bash
 tar zxvf incus-0.1.tar.gz